-Navigating the Interface (continued) Menus The menus in Global Mapper are intuitively organized by function and offer access to all of the features and functions in the application.
+The menus in Global Mapper are intuitively organized by function and offer access to all of the features and functions in the application.
 Note that, as with other software titles, there are often many ways to access a particular tool in Global Mapper.
-For example the action of importing a layer can be performed using the Open Data File option in the File menu; the Open Data File button in the toolbar; or by using the Ctrl+O keyboard shortcut.
+For example, the action of importing a layer can be performed using the Open Data File option in the File menu; the Open Data File button in the toolbar; or by using the Ctrl+O keyboard shortcut.
 How you chose to perform this and other commonly used functions comes down to your personal preference.

 The following summarizes the primary function of each menu:

-- File
+File

 The File menu contains all of the options for importing, exporting and saving data.
 It also includes a list of recently imported files, providing convenient access to frequently used layers.

-- Edit
+Edit

 The primary function of the Edit menu is to enable the copying and pasting of features and to control the associated options.

-- View
+View

 The View menu includes an array of settings for configuring the appearance of the interface and of the map itself.
 There are also options for manually adjusting the zoom level and for saving and restoring a specific map view.

-- Tools
+Tools

 As its name implies, the Tools menu contains a selection of tools that are used to interact with features on the map.
 Based on the tool that is selected, the function of the cursor on the map will change.
 This menu also provides access to certain other dialog boxes such as the Overlay Control Center and the Map Layout options.

+Digitizer

+The Digitizer menu lists many of the feature creation and editing operations available in Global Mapper.
+Based on features that are selected on the map, different options in the sub-menus branching off will be available to use.

 Analysis

 The Analysis menu consolidates many of the analytical functions into a convenient single list.
 While most of the analysis tools, such as watershed and contour generation, focus on working with elevation data, this menu also offers access to additional functions including the Raster Calculator and Graph and Chart Manager.

 Layer

-The Layer menu provides access to a variety of operations that are performed against a layer or layers selected in the Overlay Control Center.
+The Layer menu provides access to a variety of operations that are performed against a layer or layers selected in the Control Center.
 These include attribute joining and calculation.

-- Search
+Search

 The Search menu offers several options for querying or editing feature attributes.
+It also includes an address search function that includes geocoding capability.

+GPS

-It also includes an address search function that includes geocoding capability. - GPS When a compatible GPS receiver is connected to your computer, the position can be represented by a symbol on the map.
-The GPS menu controls the configuration and interaction between Global Mapper and a connected GPS device. - Help The Help menu provides a single point of access for the various help options and other resources that are available for Global Mapper.
-For more information, see page 22.
+When a compatible GPS receiver is connected to your computer, the position can be represented by a symbol on the map.
+The GPS menu controls the configuration and interaction between Global Mapper and a connected GPS device.

+Help

+The Help menu provides a single point of access for the various help options and other resources that are available for Global Mapper.
+For more information.

+Toolbars

-Navigating the Interface (continued) The Toolbars The buttons on Global Mapper's toolbars offer the most convenient way to select a tool, to open certain dialog boxes, or to switch between one function and another.
+The buttons on Global Mapper's toolbars offer the most convenient way to select a tool, to open certain dialog boxes, or to switch between one function and another.
 If necessary, toolbars can be removed from the interface using the Toolbars option in the View menu, or can be undocked or moved to another position.
 Within each individual toolbar, buttons can be removed or added as needed.

 The following are the buttons in the File toolbar: